An illustration with burgundy background with faded TCDSB logos, consisting of a group of people with question marks .

 An illustration of 2 people standing side-by-side in business clothing.

-Contact the TCDSB’s Human Rights and Equity Advisor (HREA) or the Ontario Ombudsman
+Contact the TCDSB’s Human Rights and Equity Advisor (HREA), the Ontario Ombudsman or Integrity Counts

 HREA - the HREA is committed to promoting and protecting the human rights of students, families, staff and the broader school community.
-They can be contacted at hrea@tcdsb.org if you have questions or concerns about a human rights matter.
+Visit our HREA page for information on how to file a human rights complaint.

 Ontario Ombudsman - the Ontario Ombudsman promotes fairness, accountability and transparency in the public sector by investigating public complaints and systemic issues within the jurisdiction.
 Visit Ontario Ombudsman to learn more.